iifl-logo

 Key Audit Matters

-Key Audit Matter Auditors Response
+Key Audit Matter Auditor\u2019s Response

-Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in respect of "Revenue from Contracts with Customers" under Ind AS 115 Principal Audit Procedures
+Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in respect of \u201cRevenue from contracts with Customers\u201d under Ind AS 115.
+Principal Audit Procedures

 The application of this revenue accounting standard involves certain key judgments relating to identification of distinct performance obligations, determination of transaction price of identified performance obligations, the appropriateness of the basis used to measure revenue recognized over a period, and disclosures including presentations of balances in the financial statements.
-Our audit approach consisted testing of the design and operating effectiveness of internal controls and procedures as follows:
+Our audit approach consisted testing of the design and operating effect iveness of internal controls and procedures as follows:

-Estimated efforts is a critical estimate to determine revenue, as it requires consideration of progress of the contract, e_orts incurred till date, efforts required to complete the remaining performance obligation. • Evaluated the effectiveness of controls over the preparation of information that are designed to ensure the completeness and accuracy.
+\u2022 Evaluated the effect iveness of controls over the preparation of information that are designed to ensure the completeness and accuracy.

-• Selected a sample of existing continuing contracts and new contracts, and tested the operating effectiveness of the internal control, relating to identification of the distinct performance obligations and determination of transaction price.
+\u2022 Selected a sample of existing continuing contracts and new contracts, and tested the operating effect iveness of the internal control, relating to identification of the distinct performance obligations and determination of transaction price.

-• Tested the relevant information, accounting systems and change relating to contracts and related information used in recording and disclosing revenue in accordance with Ind AS 115.
+\u2022 Tested the relevant information, accounting systems and change relating to contracts and related information used in recording and disclosing revenue in accordance with Ind AS 115.

-• Reviewed a sample of contracts to identify possible delays in achieving milestones, which require change in estimated efforts to complete the remaining performance obligations.
+\u2022 Reviewed a sample of contracts to identify possible delays in achieving milestones, which require change in estimated effort s to complete the remaining performance obligations.

-• Performed analytical procedures and test of details for reasonableness and other related material items.
+\u2022 Performed analytical procedures and test of details for reasonableness and other related material items.

 Assessment and recoverability of Trade Receivables and Contract Assets Principal Audit Procedures

-The Company has trade receivables outstanding (net) of Rs 8,010.07 Crore and contract assets (net) of Rs 26,747.54 Crore at the end of March 31, 2024.
-We have assessed the Companys internal process to recognize the revenue and review mechanism of trade receivables and contract assets.
-Our audit approach consisted testing of the design and operating effectiveness of internal controls and procedures as follows:
+The Company has trade receivables outstanding (net) of D 9223.30 Crore and contract assets (net) of D 29389.61 Crore at the end of March 31, 2026.
+We have assessed the Company\u2019s internal process to recognize the revenue and review mechanism of trade receivables and contract assets.
+Our audit approach consisted testing of the design and operating effect iveness of internal controls and procedures as follows:

-These balances are related to revenue recognized in line with Ind AS 115 "Revenue from contracts with customers" for ongoing contracts and completed contracts.
-The assessment of its recoverability is a key audit matters in the audit due to its size, pending balance confirmation of letters sent and high level of management judgment. • Evaluated the process of invoicing with Customers.
+These balances are related to revenue recognized in line with Ind AS 115 \u201cRevenue from contracts with customers\u201d for ongoing contracts and completed contracts.
+The assessment of its recoverability is a key audit matter in the audit due to its size, pending balance confirmation of letters sent and high level of management judgment. \u2022 Evaluated the process of invoicing with Customers.

-Refer Notes 6, 9, 39 to the Standalone Financial Statements. • Obtained the list of project wise outstanding details and its review mechanism by the management.
+\u2022 Obtained the list of project wise outstanding details and its review mechanism by the management.

-• Reviewed the guidelines and policies of the Company on impairment of trade receivables and contract assets.
+\u2022 Reviewed the guidelines and policies of the Company on impairment of trade receivables and contract assets.

-• Tested the accuracy of ageing of trade receivables and contract assets at the year-end on sample basis.
+\u2022 Tested the accuracy of aging of trade receivables and contract assets at the year end on sample basis.

-• Performed analytical procedures and test of details for reasonableness, recoverability and other related material items.
+Refer Notes 6, 9, 39 to the standalone financial statements. \u2022 Performed analytical procedures and test of details for reasonableness, recoverability and other related material items.

 Assessment of Contingent Liability Principal Audit Procedures

-There are a number of litigations pending before various forums against the Company and the managements judgement is required for estimating the amount to be disclosed as contingent liability.
+There are a number of litigations pending before various forums against the Company and the management\u2019s judgement is required for estimating the amount to be disclosed as contingent liability.
 The audit procedures included but were not limited to:

-• Understanding the matters by reading the correspondences, communications, minutes of the management meeting.
+Understanding the matters by reading the correspondences, communications, minutes of the management meeting

-• Making corroborative inquiries with appropriate level of the management personnel including status update, expectation of outcomes with the basis, and the future course of action contemplated by the Company, and perusing legal opinions, if any, obtained by the Management.
+Making corroborative inquiries with appropriate level of the management personnel including status update, expectation of outcomes with the basis, and the future course of action contemplated by the Company, and perusing legal opinions, if any, obtained by the Management.

-• Evaluating the evidence supporting the judgement of the management about possible outcomes and the reasonableness of the estimates.
+Evaluating the evidence supporting the judgement of the management about possible outcomes and the reasonableness of the estimates.

-• Evaluating appropriateness of adequate disclosures in accordance with the applicable accounting standards.
+Evaluating appropriateness of adequate disclosures in accordance with the applicable accounting standards.

 Information Other than the Standalone Financial Statements and Auditors Report Thereon